 Are you a healthcare manufacturer that is new to GS1 Standards?
 Learn how GS1 Standards can enable you to uniquely identify your products.

-Are you already using GS1 Standards for production identification and marking?
-Access UDI tools and resources.
+Are you already using GS1 Standards for product identification and marking?

 GS1 US on UDI